ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 This will grab at least 11 characters TLDs.

-Or alternatively, you could use other tools (e.g. Burp Suite, curl, wget, etc.) to output the webpages and just parse the email addresseses.
+Or alternatively, you could use other tools (e.g. Burp Suite, curl, wget, etc.) to output the webpages and just parse the email addresses.

 ##### Exploit Open Mail Relay (Find valid user/victim)